Financial-Times/image-resolver/runbooks/content-preview-unroller_runbook.md

-# UPP - Content Unroller
+# UPP - Content Preview Unroller

 This service (internal API) expands images and dynamic content of an article.
+There are two deployments of the same code base - this one is part of the preview flow, the other one (content-unroller) is part of the reading flow.

 ## Code

-content-unroller
+content-preview-unroller

 ## Primary URL